ChefOnline Blog ChefOnline 0330 380 1000

 Saag Gosht

 If you are someone that is seeking a meal which has a flavourful, solid balance between meat and vegetables, you need look no further than the Saag Gosht.
 This dish is easily recognisable – with pureed spinach being a key component, making this curry a rich and eye-catching green.
 Whilst not exuding heat, you won’t be disappointed by the delicious plethora of flavours which are present in each-and-every bite.
+A great choice if you're after Indian takeaway meals with both comfort and nourishment.

 Kali Mirch